stephyswe/angular-shop/README.md

-# Angular Storefront FE - Crash Course
+# Angular Storefront - Crash Course

 This project is a simple storefront built with Angular, showcasing various Angular concepts including standalone apps, modules, services, components, and routing.
 In this tutorial, users will learn how to perform basic CRUD (Create, Read, Update, Delete) operations on products.
 Server provides the backend functionality for the Angular frontend, allowing users to perform CRUD (Create, Read, Update, Delete) operations on products.
 The server utilizes Express and interacts with a JSON file to manage product data.